jcottr/scribe/README.md

 # scribe

-Makes more writable boxes with less dye in 7 Days to Die Rebirth
+Make more writable boxes with less dye in 7 Days to Die Rebirth.